 Auto insert on view creation locates Center marks on the appropriate entities when a new view is inserted into a drawing.
-By default Center marks-holes, Center marks-fillets, Center marks-slots, Centerlines, Balloons, and Dimensions marked for drawing options are not checked.
+View the default settings and options.

 Save detailing time.
 Uncheck the Center marks option when parts contain multiple size holes and holes positioned at angles.
 Insert all dimensions and then insert the Center marks tool from the Annotation toolbar.